Back to Relief Efforts

 WCK Responds to Super Typhoon Sinlaku

-Our teams are responding in Saipan, Rota, and Tinian, all in the Northern Mariana Islands.
+Our teams responded in Saipan, Rota, and Tinian, all in the Northern Mariana Islands.

 Just days after Super Typhoon Sinlaku, communities across Saipan—one of the Northern Mariana Islands, a U.S. commonwealth in the western Pacific—are hard at work on recovery efforts.
 WCK is working with local restaurant partners like Great Harvest Bread Co. to prepare hot meals for impacted families.
 By providing reliable access to food, we’re ensuring residents can focus on rebuilding and moving forward.